thogiti/thogiti.github.io/_posts/2024-08-18-MCP-FOCIL-Blockchain-Censorship-Resistance.md

 - The block proposer gathers and consolidates these local inclusion lists into a single aggregate list, which is then included in the block.
 - The attesters review the accuracy of the aggregate list by comparing it with their own view of the gossiped local lists, ensuring the block proposer has faithfully represented the available lists.

+The aggregation of transactions in FOCIL is done through a union, making it resemble MCP in that each IL committee member functions similarly to a proposer.
+However, the key difference is that the block proposer retains exclusive control over other transactions and their ordering.
+FOCIL specifically targets the issue of censorship resistance, without addressing the broader problem of proposer monopolies over transaction ordering.

 ## [Impact on Existing and Future Protocols](#impact-on-existing-and-future-protocols)